-All mainstream secondary schools in Monmouthshire are mixed Comprehensive Schools and serve 11 - 19 year olds.
-These are situated close to the four major towns in Monmouthshire.
 All schools provide a broad and balanced curriculum and offer many additional opportunities through a wide range of extra-curricular activities which take place outside lesson times offering children the best opportunity to develop themselves as an individual, socially and academically.

-GCSE, AS and A level results in Monmouthshire schools consistently achieve grades above the welsh average.
+Historically, GCSE, AS and A level results in Monmouthshire schools are consistently above the Welsh average.

-Monmouthshire Secondary Schools and their sixth form provision continues to develop individuals with the skills to succeed in Further Education and life beyond statutory schooling.
+Monmouthshire Secondary Schools and their sixth form provision continues to equip individuals with a good range of life skills to enable them to successfully continue their education in the future.